-Nucala:- Avoid exposure to heat- Discard product if it contains particulate matter, is cloudy, or discolored- Discard product if not administered within 8 hours after removal from carton- Do not freeze- May be stored at room temperature for up to 1 week- Protect from light- Refrigerate (between 36 and 46 degrees F)- Store in original package until time of use
+Nucala:- Avoid exposure to heat- Discard product if it contains particulate matter, is cloudy, or discolored- Discard product if not administered within 8 hours after removal from carton- Do not freeze- May be stored at room temperature for up to 1 week- Protect from light- Refrigerate (between 36 and 46 degrees F)- See package insert for detailed storage information- Store in original package until time of use

 Mepolizumab is contraindicated in patients with a history of hypersensitivity to mepolizumab or excipients in the formulation.
 Use with caution in patients with hamster protein hypersensitivity, as the drug is produced in Chinese hamster ovary cells.
 Hypersensitivity reactions (e.g., angioedema, bronchospasm, hypotension, urticaria, rash) have occurred after mepolizumab administration.
 Such reactions generally occur within hours of administration, but may have a delayed onset (i.e., days).
 If a hypersensitivity reaction occurs, discontinue the drug and institute appropriate treatment.

 Mepolizumab should not be used to treat acute bronchospasm or status asthmaticus.
 Patients should seek medical advice if their asthma remains uncontrolled or worsens after mepolizumab initiation.
 Short-acting beta-agonists, such as albuterol, should be available for rescue therapy.